PaulTuraew/Metacog/README.md

 * Once signed in, a user should be able to go to a *capture mood* page.
 * The *capture mood* page will allow the user to enter 3 data points:
     * Scale of 1-5 rating of mood;
-    * Drop down, pre-populated primary reason for mood (e.g.: co-worker, boss, project sucess, project failure, etc.)(optional); and
+    * A string primary reason for mood (e.g.: co-worker, boss, project sucess, project failure, etc.)(optional); and
     * Narrative (optional).

 ### Visuals